wellcontent/wellcontent.github.io/about.md

 ---
 layout: page
 title: About
-description: Continuous improvement and helping others drives my journey.
+description: Creating things online is hard.
+Doing it with a brain that works differently is harder.
+Hi, I'm Chloe — and I've been figuring this out since 2016.
 permalink: /about
 #redirect_to: /about
 background: ""
 ---

-## Hi, I'm Chloe!
+**Hi, I'm Chloe**

-I'm the person behind **Well&Content**.
-I began creating content on [Twitch](https://twitch.tv/glitchedinorbit) in 2016 and on [YouTube](https://youtube.com/glitchedinorbit) in 2020.
-Well&Content is a resource hub to help neurodivergent creators thrive in their creative journey.
+I'm the person behind Well&Content.
+I started streaming on [Twitch](https://twitch.tv/glitchedinorbit) in 2016, added [YouTube](https://youtube.com/glitchedinorbit) to the mix in 2020, and somewhere along the way realized that almost none of the advice out there was written for someone like me.

-### My Mission

-I aim to support neurodivergent creators like you with actionable guides, customizable templates, and insightful posts that focus on mental, physical, digital, and financial well-being.

-### My Story

-My journey has been shaped by my experiences and recovery from **an eating disorder (ED)**, **anxiety**, and **depression**, as well as ongoing **chronic pain** and **chronic fatigue**.
-Recently, I've also been diagnosed with **ADHD**, which has helped me better understand my creative process and the unique challenges that come with it.
+Well&Content exists because I needed it to — and because I'm pretty sure you do too.

+## A bit about me

+I've been creating online long enough to know what burnout feels like from the inside — and long enough to have built my way back from it more than once.

+A relatively recent ADHD diagnosis helped a lot of things click into place, including why so many productivity systems had always felt like they were designed for someone else entirely.
+It reframed not just how I approach creating, but why I'd always found the standard advice so exhausting to follow.

-Burnout from content creation, alongside my mental health struggles, led me to prioritize my well-being and start Well&Content.
-I want to share the tools, insights, and support that have helped me navigate my neurodivergent journey, so that you can thrive creatively and sustainably.
+Stepping back and slowing down was the best creative decision I ever made.
+Well&Content grew out of that period — a place to share the tools, systems, and thinking that have actually helped me create more sustainably.

-### What I Offer
+None of it is perfect.
+Most of it is a work in progress.
+But it's honest, and it's built around how neurodivergent brains actually work — not how we're told they should.

+## What you'll find here

-- **[Templates](https://wellcontent.io/templates)**: Streamline your workflow with tools like the Notion Creator Dashboard and Income & Expense Tracker.
+- **[Templates](https://wellcontent.io/templates)** — practical tools like the Notion Creator Dashboard and Income & Expense Tracker, designed to reduce friction and decision fatigue rather than add to it.
-- **[Guides](https://wellcontent.io/guides)**: Resources like OBS Studio 101 to support your growth.
-- **[Posts](https://wellcontent.io/blog)**: Articles on content creation, streaming tips, and mental health.

-### Let’s Connect
+- **[Guides](https://wellcontent.io/guides)** — honest, practical resources covering streaming setup, content creation, and wellbeing.
+No hustle culture, no toxic productivity.
+- **[Posts](https://wellcontent.io/blog)** — articles on the stuff that actually comes up: burnout, consistency, mental health, creative sustainability, and the financial side of being a creator.

+## Let's connect

+I genuinely love hearing from people who find this place useful — or who have thoughts on what would make it more so.

-Follow me on [Twitter](https://twitter.com/glitchedinorbit) or email me at [info.wellcontent@gmail.com](mailto:info.wellcontent@gmail.com).
-I'd love to hear from you!
+You can find me on [Twitter](https://twitter.com/glitchedinorbit) or drop me an email at [info.wellcontent@gmail.com](mailto:info.wellcontent@gmail.com).
+I read everything, even when I'm slow to reply.

-<a href="https://twitter.com/glitchedinorbit" class="btn btn-primary" target="_blank" rel="noopener noreferrer" style="text-decoration: none"> <i class="bi bi-twitter"></i> Follow me on Twitter</a>
+You're in the right place.